Factbox - Maduro and Capriles vie for Venezuelan presidency

 * He vows to continue popular, Chavez-era "missions," or social welfare programs, that range from new clinics and schools in low-income areas, to subsidized food and apartments.

-* Knowing that crime is Venezuelans' No. 1 concern, Maduro has vowed to tackle it head on with a slum disarmament program, and he has appealed to community leaders to help him lead a drive to pacify the nation.
+* Knowing that crime is Venezuelans' No. 1 concern, Maduro has vowed to tackle it head-on with a slum disarmament program.

-* He wants to increase the country's oil production via joint ventures, some of the most high-profile with Chinese and Russian firms, in the huge extra-heavy crude Orinoco Belt.
+* He wants to increase oil production via joint ventures, some of the most high-profile with Chinese and Russian firms, in the huge extra-heavy crude Orinoco Belt.

 HENRIQUE CAPRILES